Selsey Abbey: Foundation and removal

 There is a dearth of documents for the early church in Sussex, with gaps in the lists.
 Most of the documents that do survive are later copies or forgeries, which has made it impossible to reconstruct a detailed history before the Norman Conquest.

 Location

 The location of the old Selsey Abbey and cathedral church is not known for sure, although some local legends suggest that it is under the sea, and that the bell can be heard tolling during rough weather.
-This is thought not to be true and probably was due to Camden's reference to some obscure remains of that ancient little city, in which those Bishops resided, covered at high water, but plainly visible at low water.
-Wilfrid's church, in reality, was more likely to have been at the site of, what became, the old 13th century parish church at Church Norton.
+This is thought not to be true and probably was due to Camden's reference to: